-Our income tax provision for the three months ended February 28, 2018 and February 28, 2017 reflects our estimate of the effective tax rates expected to be applicable for the full fiscal years, adjusted for any discrete events which are recorded in the period they occur.
+Our income tax provision for the second quarter of fiscal years 2018 and 2017 reflects our estimate of the effective tax rates expected to be applicable for the full fiscal years, adjusted for any discrete events which are recorded in the period in which they occur.
 The estimates are reevaluated each quarter based on our estimated tax expense for the full fiscal year.